Albany College of Pharmacy and Health Sciences: Campus

-Academic affiliation agreements

-ACPHS students are able to pursue additional degree options (e.g., M.D., P.A., M.B.A., J.D.) through the College's affiliation agreements with other colleges and universities.
-Additional agreements are in place that allow qualified students from other colleges and universities to pursue degrees from ACPHS.

 Athletics

 The ACPHS athletic teams are called the Panthers.
 The college is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) since the 2020–21 academic year.
 The Panthers previously competed as a founding member of the Hudson Valley Intercollegiate Athletic Conference (HVIAC) from 2004–05 to 2018–19; as well as an USCAA Independent during the 2019–20 school year.

-ACPHS competes in eight intercollegiate varsity sports (all on the Albany Campus): Men's sports include basketball, cross country, soccer and track & field; while women's sports include basketball, cross country, soccer and track & field.
-Club sports include golf, hockey, lacrosse and tennis.
+ACPHS competes in eight intercollegiate varsity sports (all on the Albany Campus): Sports include basketball, cross country, soccer, track & field, while club sports include golf, hockey, lacrosse and tennis.

-Accomplishments

-The women's basketball team won the school's only national championship in 2013 when it defeated Berkeley College 60-54 to win the USCAA Division II National Championship.
+The women's basketball team won the school's only national championship in 2013 when it defeated Berkeley College 60–54 to win the USCAA Division II National Championship.

-Facilities

 The ACPHS track and field was renovated in 2012 at a cost of $2.5 million.